- Regulatory & Transparency

 Disclosure and Transparency teams are facing new pressure points to support increased volumes of documents requiring redaction and strict timelines for protecting personal information and commercial confidential information under the new EMA Regulation (EU) 536/2014 and CTIS.
 RLS Protect's capabilities are designed for the Life Sciences industry and provide fast, accurate and easy to use functionality to deliver on your regulatory disclosure redaction projects.
 In addition, RLS's Managed Services team, made up of medical writing and disclosure experts, can act as a natural extension of your team to complete redaction of documents on your behalf.

-Traditional qualitative redaction approaches do not support the preservation of data utility.
-Health Canada and EMA expect a quantitative risk modeling methodology for disclosure submissions.
-Leverage RLS' experience and regulatory knowledge to prepare for your Health Canada's Process Initiation Meeting (PIM).
-RLS can participate in your PIM meeting(s) and help prepare and present quantitative information that proactively addresses their expectations.
+Traditional redaction approaches do not support the preservation of data utility.
+Health Canada and EMA expect a quantitative risk modeling methodology for new submissions.
+Armed with regulatory expectations and tendencies, make your Regulator meetings, such as Health Canada's PIM, successful by presenting documents and datasets that proactively meet their expectation.

 RLS Protect delivers repeatable automated workflows to batch process, model and anonymize datasets and documents saving you large blocks of time.
 Avoid highly manual processes that are difficult to quality control.
 Minor adjustments to business rules allow you to systematically re-process datasets for regulatory submission and voluntary disclosure –for example, adhering to different risk thresholds based on how the data will be consumed and by whom.